 directory.

-The Terminalwire thin client is split into a few parts too:
+The Terminalwire thin-client is split into a few parts too:

 If you like what you read and want to see more articles like this, please consider using Terminalwire for your web application’s command-line interface.
 In under 10 minutes you can build a command-line in your favorite language and web framework, deploy it to your server, then stream it to the Terminalwire thin-client that runs on your users desktops.
 Terminalwire manages the binaries, installation, and updates, so you can focus on building a great CLI experience.